Tutorial

 However, the subgraph in the session will expand if the entity or its related entities retrieve additional relationships from the graph.

-For the purpose of this demo application, we’ll use short living sessions - a new session per web request - to avoid stale data issues.
+For the purpose of this example application, we’ll use short living sessions - a new session per operation - to avoid stale data issues.

-Our university application will use the following operations:
+Our example application will use the following operations:

 }